Koh Rong – Paradise or Overrated?

 Let me tell you one thing right off the bat: Koh Rong is not only the most famous island in Cambodia, it is also the most beautiful island in Cambodia.
 The question is: Is it really that kind of paradise island everyone is dreaming of or simply overrated by the tourism board and other marketing channels like mainstream travel guides?

-It is just fair to question that because there aren’t many islands in Cambodia at all, in fact there are only four islands that are visited by over 95% of all tourists every year (and those numbers are only a fraction of what is the norm in Thailand): Koh Rong, Koh Rong Samloem (the smaller neighboring island), Koh Kong and Koh Thmei.
+It is just fair to question that because there aren’t many islands in Cambodia at all, in fact there are only four islands that are visited by over 95% of all tourists every year (and those numbers are only a fraction of what is common in Thailand): Koh Rong, Koh Rong Samloem (the smaller neighboring island), Koh Kong and Koh Thmei.
 You can do a quick google image search of all those islands if you don’t believe me, but there is a reason why they started building most of the bungalows on Koh Rong.

 Is Koh Rong worth all the hype?